Jay-study-nildana/FrontEndForStudents/BootstrapForStudents/DestructuringJan172025b/readme.md

-# Arrow Functions vs Regular Functions
+# Destructuring Assign Variables from Objects

-This project demonstrates the differences between ES6 arrow functions and regular functions in JavaScript.
+This project demonstrates the use of rest parameter with function parameters in JavaScript.

-## Usage

-Click the buttons to see the output of an arrow function and a regular function.

 ## How to Run

 1. Clone the repository.
-2. Open `index.html` in your browser.
+2. Open `index.html` in a web browser.

 ## Book a Session with Me